Aakash-suresh/Animal-feeding-Phase-I/README.md

 # Animal-feeding-Phase-I

 ## Aim:
+To develop a animal feeding game-Phase-1 using unity.

 ## Algorithm:

 ### Player Controller
 ### Step 1:
 Extract the package and in unity , asserts -> Import packages -> Custom packages and select the package.
-When we go to Assets folders we can see the course library which we extracted
+When we go to Assets folders we can see the course library which we extracted.
 ### Step 2:
 If you want, drag a different material from Course Library > Materials onto the Ground object
 ### Step 3: